 📌

-Salary ranges are indicative for mid-senior PM roles (5–10 years experience) and vary significantly by sector, organisation size and location within each country.
-In the UK, government and public sector PRINCE2 roles often use salary banding that limits upside; private sector and consultancy roles are less constrained.
+These salary ranges are indicative for mid-senior PM roles with 5 to 10 years of experience.
+They vary significantly by sector, organisation size and location within each country.
+In the UK, government and public sector PRINCE2 roles often use salary banding that limits upside.
+Private sector and consultancy roles are less constrained.
 Holding both PMP and PRINCE2 Practitioner in the UK market is reliably associated with the top end of salary ranges.

 04 — Country Verdict